-Chair Snyder asked for any changes to the summary of the September 13, 2021 Program Advisory Committee meeting.
+Chair Snyder asked if any changes are needed to the summary of the September 13, 2021 Program Advisory Committee.
 Committee members accepted the summary with no changes.
-Chair Snyder then outlined the meeting agenda's topics: a guiding programming strategy for I-66 Commuter Choice for FY 2023-2024, the Envision Route 7 Bus Rapid Transit project update and FY 2023 DRPT grants.
+Chair Snyder then outlined the meeting agenda's topics: a guiding programming strategy for I-66 Commuter Choice for fiscal year (FY) 2023-2024, the Envision Route 7 Bus Rapid Transit project update and FY 2023 DRPT grants.
 He asked Ms. Mattice to offer a few upfront remarks.

-Ms. Mattice noted that the committee has been convened a little earlier in the Commuter Choice program development process this year given the continuing set of complex circumstances related to the program including the amount of funding available and the demand for transit-based commuter services.
+Ms. Mattice noted that the committee has been convened a little earlier in the Commuter Choice program development process this year given the continuing set of complex circumstances related to the program including the amount of funding available and the demand for transitbased commuter services.
 She noted the committee was not being asked to endorse anything today, but rather agree on a guiding programming strategy so that approving a Program of Projects will be straightforward in a couple months once project scoring is complete.